mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 A long-running Spark Streaming job, once submitted to the YARN cluster should run forever until it is intentionally stopped.
 Any interruption introduces substantial processing delays and could lead to data loss or duplicates.
-Neither YARN nor Apache Spark have been designed for running long-running services.
+Neither YARN nor Apache Spark have been designed for executing long-running services.
 But they have been successfully adapted to growing needs of near real-time processing implemented as long-running jobs.
 Successfully does not necessarily mean without technological challenges.